 Includes maps and profiles, diagrams.
 Steam Era photographs are B&W and Diesel Era photographs are mostly color.

-Santa Fe Railway Historical & Modeling Society, hardcover with jacket, 169 pages, 11 x 8.5 x .5 in., color, B&W photographs and illustrations.
+Santa Fe Railway Historical & Modeling Society, hardcover with jacket, 169 pages, standard landscape book 10 x 8 in., color, B&W photographs and illustrations.